 Lyons pleaded guilty March 17 to five counts growing out of his business dealings as head of the Baptist group.

-taxes on \$1.3 million in income, defrauding a bank and making false statements to a financial institution and to federal housing officials.
-In return, federal prosecutors dropped 49 other charges, including extortion, conspiracy and money laundertugs at me."
+He admitted failing to pay taxes on \$1.3 million in income, defrauding a bank and making false statements to a financial institution and to federal housing officials.
+In return, federal prosecutors dropped 49 other charges, including extortion, conspiracy and money laundering.